CloudNiner/discutext-api/GENERATING_TILES.md

 Download the latest [County Warning Areas](https://www.weather.gov/gis/CWABounds) shapefile.

-Go to [mapshaper](https://mapshaper.org), upload the zip file, and re-export as GeoJson.
+Go to [mapshaper](https://mapshaper.org), upload the zip file, and re-export as GeoJson after simplifying to about 2.5% and clicking "repair".

 Install the tools noted above in the "Dependencies" section